R3PER/win-encrypt/README.md

 # File Encryptor

-A Windows-based file encryption and decryption program with a graphical interface, written in Go.
-The program utilizes advanced cryptographic algorithms (AES) to secure user data.

 ## 📄 Description
 Win Encryptor is a file encryption and decryption program with a graphical interface, written in the Go programming language.
 The program utilizes advanced cryptographic algorithms (AES) to secure user data.